How can I get over my fear of vomiting and the stomach flu?

 3. Remember that vomiting is part of life.
 Accept that it is going to happen once in a while and it won't be that bad.
 Once in a while your body needs to vomit to get rid of something bad.
 My 17 month old son recently ate some shampoo in the bath tub and vomited it right up.
 No big deal.
 Humans are actually lucky that we can vomit.
 Horses can't vomit.
 When they get an intestinal illness, they often die.
 In fact, one viewer who wrote to me told me that she developed of fear of NOT VOMITING.
 Her fascinating story is in the comments below.

 4. Keep it in perspective.
 Be glad you don't have cancer or some deadly illness like that brain eating amoeba.
 No matter what your situation, be thankful that it isn't worse.
 I got an e-mail from a woman who has Crohn's disease and esophogitis.
 When she gets a stomach bug, she vomits blood and has bloody diarrhea.
 Be very glad if that is not you.
 A friend of mine died of breast cancer in September 2012 leaving a 1.5 year old baby and a 5 year old with no mommy.
-A good friend of my husband died of the extremely rare Mad Cow disease in October 2013.
+A friend's 5 year old son died by getting run over by a drunk driver while he rode is scooter on the neighborhood sidewalk in April 2014.
+Nothing is worse than your child dying.
 It is all heartbreaking.
 I am praying that the stomach flu is the worst thing to ever happen to my family.
-The next time one of my kids comes down with a stomach bug, I'm going to be thankful that I am alive to take care of them....and alive to catch it from them.
+The next time one of my kids comes down with a stomach bug, I'm going to be thankful that they are alive to catch the stomach flu and that I am alive to take care of them....and alive to catch it from them.

 All occasions where you might come down with a stomach bug are NOT equally horrible.